Projeto-Embrapii-BESS-PV/apache-airflow-training/README.md

 Repository containing all material used at Apache Airflow Training provided by Jocelio, including its references, book recommendations, etc.

+All the source code is available at src-01 and src-02 directories.

 ## References

 [Click here](/refs.md) to access references file.